Itaachi07/SQL-Practice/exercise_03.md

 8. Display details of jobs in the descending order of the title.

         select * from jobs order by job_title desc;

 ----------------------------------------------------

 9. Display details of the employees where commission percentage is null and salary in the range 5000 to 10000 and department is 30.

+        select * from employees where commission_pct = 0 AND salary between 5000 AND 10000 AND department_id =30;

 ----------------------------------------------------